tpayne/devops-coord-framework/README.md

 CIFramework Class
 -----------------
-The CDFramework class is provided to control your CD process and has the following methods...
+The CIFramework class is provided to control your CI process and has the following methods...

 >| Method | Description |
 >| ------ | ----------- |